Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

-The construction begins with a careful choice of first approximation.
-Since the target is the $2$-sphere, one has to choose some profile for multiple bubbles which is relatively reasonable to analyze.
-Here we choose
+$\bullet$ {\bf Multi-bubble ansatz.} The construction begins with a careful choice of first approximation.
+Since the target is $S^2$, one has to choose some profile for {\it multiple bubbles}, which is relatively reasonable to analyze.
+In Subsection \ref{sec-first-appr}, we take the first approximation as

-as the first approximation.
-Notice that $|U_*|\approx 1$ at any space-times as those bubbles are essentially separated.
-Based on $U_*$, we then look for solution to LLG in the form
+Notice that $|U_*| = 1 +o(1)$ at any space-times as those bubbles are essentially separated, assuming \eqref{U*-norm}.
+Denote the error function as

-for some perturbation term $\Phi$ and scalar $A$.
-Here the purpose of the scalar $A$, depending on $\Phi$, is to preserve the unit-length of the map $u(x,t)$ for any $(x,t)\in\R^2\times(0,T)$.
-So here part of the interactions between bubbles get encoded in the scalar $A$.
-Let us denote the error of $u$ as